NCAR/DART/guide/Manhattan_diffs_from_Lanai.rst

 namelist options.

 In Lanai this calculation is done in the assimilation as part of ``get_close_obs`` if a model_mod does vertical conversion.
-See :doc:`./vertical_conversion` for details about this change.
 Note that not all models do vertical conversion or even have a concept of vertical location, but every model_mod must have the following routines:

 ::